limeleaf-collective/website/content/services/at-proto-development.md

 feature_photo_alt = ""
 +++

-The AT Protocol (the underlying technology on which the social network [Bluesky](https://bsky.app) is built) represents the future of decentralized social networking, but building on this emerging platform requires deep understanding of its unique architecture, data models, and federation concepts.
+The AT Protocol (the technology that powers the [Bluesky](https://bsky.app) social network) represents the future of decentralized social networking, but building on this emerging platform requires deep understanding of its unique architecture, data models, and federation concepts.
 Teams often struggle with AT Protocol's lexicon system, Personal Data Servers (PDS), and the complexities of building truly interoperable social applications.

 <!-- more -->

-Here's how Limeleaf can provide strategic guidance for your AT Protocol initiatives!
+Here's how Limeleaf can provide strategic guidance for your AT Protocol initiatives:

 - Advise on AT Protocol architecture decisions and technical strategy
-- Review and validate your team's approach to decentralized social development
 - Provide technical leadership on complex federation and interoperability challenges
 - Guide architectural decisions for Personal Data Servers, App Views, and Feed Generators
 - Offer strategic consulting on AT Protocol ecosystem positioning and compliance